 (printable recipe here)

 - 1 can of beer

-- Sprinkle additional cheese on top.
+- Place corned beef on top.

 Like this post?
 Use the buttons below to share with your friends or print for your kitchen with the PDF link above.
 Don’t forget to comment and tell me if you tried this out!